Xnorlaxx/Xnorlaxx/README.md

 - 👋 Hi, I’m @Xnorlaxx
-- 👀 I’m interested in hacking and developing automotive.
+- 👀 Developing video games and automotive imbedded systems are my interests.
-- 🌱 I’m currently learning Python, Java, and Ethical Hacking.
+- 🌱 I’m currently learning Python and Java.
+I have experience with HTML, CSS3, and JavaScript.
 - 📫 How to reach me: james.gordon.patrick@protonmail.com

 <!---